bxparks/EpoxyDuino/README.md

       program or library compiles with EpoxyDuino.
     * The assumption is that if something compiles under EpoxyDuino, it probably compiles under an actual Arduino environment.

+These 3 types are described in more detail below.

 <a name="InherentlyCompatibleLibraries"></a>
 ### Inherently Compatible Libraries